bytenaija/flutterwave-iOS-v3/README.md

 You can also follow us [@FlutterwaveEng](https://twitter.com/FlutterwaveEng) to stay updated and share your thoughts with us. 😊

-**Please note that merchant must be PCI-DSS compliant to be able to charge cards on Flutterwave SDK.**
+**Please note that merchant must be PCI-DSS compliant to be able to charge cards on FlutterwaveSDK.**

 ## Contribution Guidelines
 We welcome contributions to enhance the Flutterwave iOS SDK.
 Please review our contribution guidelines before submitting pull requests.